fiatdao/fiat-ui/README.md

     yarn run testnet
     ```

-1. Add the first ganache user to your wallet <TODO>
+1. Import the first ganache user into your wallet.
+See here for metamask [instructions](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-account#h_01G01W07NV7Q94M7P1EBD5BYM4)

+1. Copy the address of the first user and run
+    ```sh
+    yarn run transferLocalhostTokens --to=<first_user_address>
+    ```
+    to transfer USDC into your first ganache account.
+After running, you should have 10,000 USDC and 1,000 ETH in your imported account!

 1. In another terminal, run the frontend with
     ```sh
     yarn dev
     ```

+1. You're done!
+You can now open any USDC position via underlier and code away!

 ## How to Contribute
 To contribute, start by grabbing one of the open issues on the repo, and assigning it to yourself.
 Once the task has been completed, open a PR against the `main` branch.